-The first thing you need to do is select a VPN that supports router connections, and if you want one of the best in the market, then NordVPN is a safe choice.
+The first thing you need to do is select a VPN that supports router connections, and if you want the best VPN on the market, then NordVPN is a safe choice.

-The specifics for installing NordVPN on your router will vary between brands and models, but the general steps will be as follows:
+The specifics for NordVPN router installation will vary between brands and models, but the general steps will be as follows:

-You can log into your router to adjust its settings.
+If you want to learn how to use a VPN, start by logging into your router and adjusting its settings.
 You’ll have to gain access using your product manual or service provider so you can make the changes you need to install a VPN on your router.

 For most routers, you’ll have to start by entering its IP address into your search bar and logging in (here’s how to find your router IP address if you don’t know it).
 If you’ve never logged into your router, this would be a great opportunity to change your password as well (here’s how to make a secure password) because many are shipped with factory default passwords that are super easy to hack!